Athena

 Reflection

-After the UX/UI bootcamp ended in February 2023, I revisited this case study because I wanted to incorporate additional feedback from our usability test and case study presentations and create additional screens.
+After the UX/UI bootcamp ended in February 2023, I revisited this case study because I wanted to incorporate additional critical feedback from our usability test and case study presentations.

 Key Additional Areas for Improvement